mdjamal/tailwindcss-rails-custom-error-page-templates/README.md

 So have designed these error pages 404, 422 and 500 and will be using them for all my rails project.

-It ’s simple HMTL code and looks stunning thanks to awesome [TailwindCSS](https://tailwindcss.com/) and beautiful illustrations by [Ouch.pics](https://icons8.com)
+It’s simple HTML code and looks stunning thanks to awesome [TailwindCSS](https://tailwindcss.com/) and beautiful illustrations by [Ouch.pics](https://icons8.com)

 Included 3 styles in folder titled after CSS position [*Static*](#static), [*Static-Illustrated*](#static-illustrated) and [*Absolute*](#absolute).